How to Track Every Concert You've Attended

 Songkick: Strong for tracking what you've attended and discovering upcoming shows.
 Again, no rating feature — it knows you were there, not whether it was worth going.

-WAVE: The only major app that lets you rate concerts on a consistent scale alongside your album ratings.
+Wave: The only major app that lets you rate concerts on a consistent scale alongside your album ratings.
 Search for a tour, find your specific show date, and rate it 0–10.
 That rating lives in your profile, appears in your friends' feeds, and builds up over time into a concert history that reflects not just attendance but quality.
-WAVE treats a concert rating with the same weight as an album rating — because a great live show deserves the same attention.
+Wave treats a concert rating with the same weight as an album rating — because a great live show deserves the same attention.

 Starting retroactively